HUM Nutrition Review: A Doctor's Ingredient Review

 The ingredients in Hum Nutrition Skinny Bird, which is a weight loss supplement, are shown above.

-Chromium is a mineral that has been clinically shown to cause weight loss, but the majority of clinical trials cited in the above-linked meta-study used doses higher than the 200 micrograms in Skinny Bird.
+Chromium is a mineral that has been clinically shown to cause weight loss, but the majority of clinical trials cited in the above-linked meta-study used doses higher than the 200 micrograms (mcg) in Skinny Bird.

-Caralluma fimbriata extract is an appetite suppressant that was shown in a 2021 clinical trial to be ineffective.
 The researchers analyzed seven clinical trials on the herbal extract and concluded the following: “Appetite parameters showed no significant changes and metabolic parameters did not improve with C.fimbriata supplementation therefore it is unlikely to recommend C. fimbriata as a weight loss supplement and an appetite suppressant.”

 Green tea extract is clinically shown to cause weight loss, as we referenced in our review of another weight loss supplement containing this ingredient called ProbioSlim